johndreamfuture/git-lab/README.md

   `git push origin svetla-dev`

-### All members do:
-- On Github, under the Your Branches section, make a pull request using the new pull request button, base should be set to head and compare will be the yourname -dev.
+9. On Github, under the Your Branches section, make a pull request using the new pull request button, base should be set to head and compare will be the yourname -dev.

 *OR*